gunasekaran2410/nextcms/content/service.md

       their product needs.
     service_title: PRODUCT DEVELOPMENT
     service_image: images/product-design-services-.png
-  - service_title: CLOUD COMPUTING
-    description: Cloud computing enables organizations to utilize the power of Internet and lower their costs.
-With our technical acumen in cloud platforms and vendors like Amazon AWS, Microsoft Azure, Google Cloud etc., we work with organizations to come up with a cloud migration strategy and help them achieve the same.
-    service_image: images/cloud.png
-  - service_title: DEVELOPMENT OPERATIONS
-    description: We work with organizations for their IT Services needs.
-The IT services typically are to maintain websites, servers, databases, maintain source code, build CI/CD processes, automate builds, containerize applications, deploying to cloud.
-We do all of this while working towards shortening the release cycle and making it more efficient to have a continuous development of the product.
-    service_image: images/develop.png
   - service_title: MOBILE APP DEVELOPMENT
     description: Mobile apps are the need of the hour.
 It is not just the part of developing the app, but as to what needs to be developed.
 A concrete